-All students enrolled in the fall term are required to complete their Enrollment Checklist by August 15, 2018.
-For Spring term, all incoming (new students only) are required to complete their Enrollment Checklist by January 15, 2019.
+All students enrolled in the fall term are required to complete their Enrollment Checklist by August 15, 2019.
+For Spring term, all incoming (new students only) are required to complete their Enrollment Checklist by January 15, 2020.
 If the Enrollment Checklist has not been completed by the dates above there will be a \$200 fine assessed on the student account.

-To view the Enrollment Checklist, go to: MyBethel > Home tab > Enrollment Checklist.
+To view the Enrollment Checklist, go to: My Bethel > Checklist